-The categorical approach to predicate transformer quantaloids is more complex---both conceptually and from a formalisation point of view---than the $\MKA$ based one, in particular when state transformers are integrated via the powerset monad.
+The categorical approach to transformer quantaloids is more complex---both conceptually and from a formalisation point of view---than the $\MKA$ based one, in particular when state transformers are integrated via the powerset monad.
 At the level of verification conditions generation, however, there are almost no differences.
-Once again a stripped down component can be generated that just suffices for verification condition generation.
+Once again a stripped down component can be generated that just suffices for verification condition generation, and we are using it in subsequent work~\cite{FosterGMS21}.
 Relative to Isabelle's main libraries it fills merely four pages~\cite{afp:hybrid}.
 Working with quantales instead of quantaloids might seem mathematically simpler, but with Isabelle it is actually more tedious, as subtypes for endofunctions need to be created.

 In sum, for simple verification tasks, the lightweight stripped down predicate transformer algebras obtained from $\MKA$ or quantaloids seem preferable; for more complex program transformations or refinements, the integration into the full $\MKA$ hierarchy or categorical predicate transformer component is certainly beneficial.